asvpxvivien/Games_legacy/README.md

-# GameLegacy - Interactive Gaming Timeline
+# Games_Legacy - Interactive Gaming Timeline

 Games_Legacy is a modern web application that celebrates a decade of exceptional video games from 2015 to 2025.
 This interactive platform showcases legendary games, allows users to discover new titles, manage favorites, and explore gaming trends.